Castlevania: Bloodlines: Development

 Bloodlines was developed by Konami in Tokyo.
 The concept behind the game was to develop a unique Castlevania experience for the Sega Genesis.
 In this sense, the gameplay was made fast and action-packed while retaining the strategic elements of previous games, and Eric was added as a playable character to add a distinct touch to the game.
-The game is a gaiden to the original Castlevania series.
+The game is a spin-off to the original Castlevania series.
 In fact, the game is also set in a wholly different era from previous games.
 Scenario writer Toshiki Yamamura took inspiration from novelist Hideyuki Kikuchi to craft his own interpretation of the series canon for Bloodlines.
 He viewed Bloodlines as the second act in a three-part Castlevania saga.
 The development team was challenged with the limitations of the Genesis's color palette, and the 8 megabit cart size, but felt they were able to craft a unique atmosphere with intricately animated characters despite this.

 The music was composed by Michiru Yamane.
 Though already an established composer at Konami, Bloodlines was her first time composing for a Castlevania game.
 As the series was already popular and known for its music, she felt pressure to perform well.
 Having extensively studied Johann Sebastian Bach in university, Yamane felt a link between her classical music knowledge and the vampiric themes of the series, so she worked to integrate her style with the rock themes of previous Castlevania games.
 The development process required that Yamane program the music into the game, on top of composition.
 As she was already experienced with FM synthesis, she was comfortable doing this.
 Yamane went on to become a recurring composer for the Castlevania series.

 Release

 Bloodlines was released worldwide in March 1994.
 The western version was made more difficult than the Japanese version.
 Packaging artwork for the North American version was illustrated by Tom duBois, who also designed artwork for other western releases of Konami games.
 The game underwent censorship during localization to PAL regions.
 Blood and violent imagery was removed from the game, and the title was changed to Castlevania: The New Generation to keep the word blood out of the game's title.

-The game was first re-released as part of the Castlevania Anniversary Collection for PlayStation 4, Xbox One, Steam and Nintendo Switch in May 2019.
+The game was first re-released as part of the Castlevania Anniversary Collection for Nintendo Switch, PlayStation 4, Windows, and Xbox One in May 2019.
 It was also included in the Sega Genesis Mini dedicated console released later that year.
+An unofficial tech demo for the Super NES also exists.